airani/quran-twitter-bot/README.md

 ## Build

-To build this go app first you need create config file for your environment from `config/config_sample.go` like `config/config_dev.go` or `config/config_prod.go` then you should execute build command with tags like below:
+To build this go app first you need create config file for your environment from `config/config_sample.go` like `config/config_dev.go` or `config/config_prod.go` then you should execute build command with [build tags](https://golang.org/pkg/go/build/#hdr-Build_Constraints) like below:

 ``` sh
 go build -tags prod -o $GOPATH/bin/quran-twitter-bot